How To Overclock Your CPU

 Closing Thoughts

 However, this also doesn’t mean that you shouldn’t try.
-Having the confidence to tinker with your PC components is a trait every tech enthusiast should have.
+Having the confidence to tinker with your PC components is a trait every tech enthusiast should possess.
 Overclocking CPUs, GPUs, RAM, and doing custom PC mods can teach you a lot about computers.